 Organizing, distributing, and acting on the result of a remote worker survey

-You’ve got an idea of what your employee engagement survey should look like, but you want to be as strategic as possible.
+You’ve got an idea of how to measure employee engagement, but you want to be as strategic as possible.

-After all, you don’t want to spend 6 months working on an entire schedule for virtual events and lunches only to later hear someone go, “That’s nice, but I woulda preferred some money to set up a proper home office…”
+After all, you don’t want to spend 6 months working on a comprehensive action plan to later hear someone go, “That’s nice, but I woulda preferred something else…”

 The first step is to figure out how your workforce feels about remote working.